BioBoost/csharp_practical/README.md

 Now you should have your local copy of the repository.

-All git commands in other sections should always be executed inside of this project dir called `csharp-practical-<username>`.
+All git commands in other sections should always be executed inside of the project dir called `csharp-practical-<username>`.

 ## Committing Changes